Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

 \subsection{Does Accuracy Drop during Interventions Correlate with Interventional Feature Dependence?}

-In this section, we will design a case study using a synthetic dataset and establish a correlation between the accuracy drop on interventional data and the statistical dependence between the attribute representations under intervention.
+In this section, we will design a synthetic dataset for a case study to establish a correlation between the accuracy drop on interventional data and the statistical dependence between the attribute representations under intervention.

-\textbf{Problem Setting:} Consider the causal graph shown in \cref{fig:obs-illus}.
-Here, $\rvA$ and $\rvB$ are binary random variables that generate the observed data $\rvX\in\mathbb{R}^2$. $\rvX$ is also affected by an unobserved noise variable $\rvU$.
+\textbf{\ourdataset{} Dataset}: In the causal graph shown in \cref{fig:obs-illus}, $\rvA$ and $\rvB$ are binary random variables that generate the observed data $\rvX\in\mathbb{R}^2$. $\rvX$ is also affected by an unobserved noise variable $\rvU$.
 Functionally, $\rvX = g_{\rvX}(\rvA, \rvB, \rvU)$. $\rvA$ itself could be a function of unobserved random factors that are of no predictive interest to us.
 Therefore, we model $\rvA \sim \text{Bernoulli}(0.6)$.
 The distribution of $\rvB$ is only affected by $\rvA$, as denoted by the arrow between them.
-Analytically, $\rvB \coloneqq \rvA$, where $\coloneqq$ indicates the causal assignment operator, following \citep{peters2017elements}.
+Analytically, $\rvB \coloneqq \rvA$, where $\coloneqq$ is the causal assignment operator, following \citep{peters2017elements}.
 Visually, the observed data looks like a windmill.
 The value of $\rvA$ determines the windmill's blade, and $\rvB$ determines the radial distance.
-The precise angle and radial distance of the points are sampled from a noise distribution independent of $\rvA$ and $\rvB$.
-We also shear the windmill blades according to a sinusoidal function of the radial distance.
+The precise angle and radial distance of the data samples are determined by noise samples independent of $\rvA$ and $\rvB$.
+The windmill blades are also sheared as a sinusoidal function of the radial distance.
 In \cref{fig:int-illus}, we intervene on $\rvB$, modeled as $\tilde{\rvB} \sim \text{Bernoulli}(0.5)$.
-This induces a change in the distribution of $\rvB$ and subsequently that of $\rvX$.
+This induces a change in the distribution of $\rvB$, and subsequently in that of $\rvX$.
 Since the intervention is independent of $\rvA$, $\tilde{\rvB}$ is also independent of $\rvA$, denoted by removing the arrow between $\rvA$ and $\tilde{\rvB}$.

-Note that $g_{\rvX}$ is unaffected by this intervention.
+Note that $g_{\rvX}$ is a one-to-one mapping by construction and unaffected by this intervention.
+Therefore, a single model can predict $\rvA$ and $\rvB$ from $\rvX$ accurately during both observation and intervention.
+However, the true decision boundary for $\rvA$ is more \emph{complex} than that of $\rvB$\footnote{We informally define ``complexity'' as the minimum polynomial degree required to approximate the decision boundary.}.
+Therefore, models may use information from $\rvB$ to predict $\rvA$ due to their association during observation, similar to the concept of simplicity bias~\citep{shah2020pitfalls}.
 The exact mathematical formulation of the data-generating process is provided in \cref{appsec:synthetic-dataset}.